dwaite/connect/openid-connect-4-identity-assurance/representation.md

 `country`: String denoting the country where the document was issued, format: ISO 3166-1 Alpha-2, e.g. "DE".

 `type`: REQUIRED.
-String denoting the type of the id document, standardized values are:
+String denoting the type of the id document, standardized values are defined in [Identity Documents](#predefined_values_idd).

-* "ID Card": national ID Card
-* "Passport": Passport
-It is also possible to set `type` to country-specific types (free text).
-In this case, RPs will either just store this value for audit purposes or apply bespoke business logic to it.
+The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.

 `issuer`: REQUIRED.
 String representing the issuer of the identity document